tonnytg/k8s-jenkins-nodejs-express/Readme.md

-## Configure your jenkins web console
+## Access your Jenkins Web Console

 To access, follow next command to get URL and PORT:
 ```